 How to Clean Fabric Blinds

-In serious cases, a dry cleaner can handle fabric blinds but they are easy to clean at home as well.
 Start by gently vacuuming the blinds.
 Then spot clean with a soft clean cloth and mixture of mild detergent and warm water.
 Be careful not to crush or crinkle the fabric, blot gently, and let dry.
 For more adamant stains, use your favorite household stain fighter.
 Do a test patch first and let dry for 24 hours to make sure the fabric doesn’t fade.
+For serious grime and stains, a dry cleaner can usually get your fabric blinds looking like new.